-- Medicare Part A covers drugs you are given during Medicare-covered stays in the hospital or in a skilled nursing facility - Medicare Part B also provides benefits for some drugs.
-Part B drugs include certain chemotherapy drugs, certain drug injections you are given during an office visit, and drugs you are given at a dialysis facility
+• Medicare Part A covers drugs you are given during Medicare-covered stays in the hospital or in a skilled nursing facility.

+Medicare Part B also provides benefits for some drugs.
+Part B drugs include certain chemotherapy drugs, certain drug injections you are given during an office visit, and drugs you are given at a dialysis facility.

 The two examples of drugs described above are covered by Original Medicare.
-(To find out more about this coverage, see your Medicare & You 2023 handbook.)
+(To find out more about this coverage, see your Medicare & You 2025 handbook.)
 Your Part D prescription drugs are covered under our plan.
+If you need a copy, you can download it from the Medicare website (medicare.gov/medicare-and-you).
+Or you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users call 1-877-486-2048.